Pfau–Crichton Cottage: History

+After Crichton's death, the house sat vacant for decades.
+It was restored and an addition built in 2018 by a real estate company for use as offices.

+Architecture

 The cottage is unique in its architectural features.
 The home itself is a two-story structure, each floor being measured at 700 sqft.
 The bottom floor of the home is the central living area consisting of the kitchen, library, bathroom, living room, dining room, and a single bedroom.
 The unique part of this part of the architecture is that all rooms are connected by multiple doorways, but no hallways.
 The upper floor is a one-room storage area.

 On the property there are a total of three structures.
 Aside from the cottage itself there is an outlying kitchen and a chapel.
 There are brick walkways that lead to each structure and all garden areas.